nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Expected: First anime is deleted from the list.
 Details of the deleted anime shown in the Command Result Panel

    3. Use `list` to list out all animes, make sure that the deleted anime is not shown here

+### Renaming an anime

+1. Rename an anime while all animes are being shown

+    1. List all animes using the `list` command.
+Multiple animes in the list

+    2. Test case 1: `rename 1 n/Black Clover`<br>
+       Expected: The name of the first anime is now Black Clover.
+Details of the updated anime shown in the Command Result Panel

+    3. Test case 2: `rename 0 n/Black Clover`<br>
+       Expected: No anime is renamed.
+Error details shown in the Command Result Panel

+    4. Other incorrect delete commands to try: `rename`, `rename x n/Black Clover` (where x is larger than the list size), `rename 1 e/Black Clover`<br>
+       Expected: Similar to previous

+2. Rename an anime while not all animes are being shown

+    1. Use `list s/watching` to list out only the animes with a `watching` status

+    2. Use `rename 1 n/Black Clover` to delete the first anime<br>
+       Expected: The name of the first anime is now Black Clover.
+Details of the updated anime shown in the Command Result Panel

+    3. Use `list` to list out all animes, make sure that the anime is correctly renamed

+### Updating the episode of an anime

+1. Updating the episode of an anime while all animes are being shown

+    1. List all animes using the `list` command.
+Multiple animes in the list

+    2. Test case 1: `update 1 e/100`<br>
+       Expected: The episode of the first anime is updated to 100.
+Details of the updated anime shown in the Command Result Panel

+    3. Test case 2: `update 0 e/100`<br>
+       Expected: The episode of the anime is not updated.
+Error details shown in the Command Result Panel

+    4. Other incorrect delete commands to try: `update`, `update x e/1` (where x is larger than the list size), `update 1 n/attack on titan`<br>
+       Expected: Similar to previous

+2. Updating the episode of an anime while not all animes are being shown

+    1. Use `list s/watching` to list out only the animes with a `watching` status

+    2. Use `update 1 e/100` to delete the first anime<br>
+       Expected: The episode of the first anime is updated to 100.
+Details of the updated anime shown in the Command Result Panel

+    3. Use `list` to list out all animes, make sure that the episode of the anime is correctly updated

 ### Genres

 1. Adding Genres